apache/sling-old-svn-mirror/bundles/extensions/org.apache.sling.resource.presence/README.md

 1. Configure a service user mapping for `org.apache.sling.resource.presence` to allow reading resources, using e.g. service user `sling-readall`.
 2. Configure a presenter to observe a resource by path, e.g. `path=/apps`

-   Whenever resource `/apps` is available the presenter will register an OSGi service for it and unregisters the service whenever `/apps` gets removed.
+   Whenever resource `/apps` is available the presenter will register an OSGi service for it and unregister it whenever `/apps` gets removed.
-3. You can depend on that service now, e.g. using a `@Reference` annotation on your component:
+3. You can depend on that service now, e.g. using a `@Reference` annotation with a `target` on your component:

    ```
        @Reference(